• Named Oklahoma’s outside receivers coach on Feb. 9, 2015.

 • Washington State also ranked seventh in the nation in total offense and was ninth in completion percentage in 2014.
 Simmons’ top pupil that season was Vince Mayle, a former basketball player who tied for fourth in the nation with 106 receptions, while his 1,483 receiving yards ranked fifth among FBS players.

 • During the 2013 campaign, Washington State set a Pac-12 record with 470 completions as the Cougars ranked fourth in the nation by averaging 368.0 passing ypg after coming in 10th in the nation in that department in 2012 (330.4 ypg).

 • Worked with OU head coach Lincoln Riley at both Texas Tech (2008-09) and East Carolina (2010-11).

 • Propelled East Carolina WR Lance Lewis to a record-setting 2010 campaign.
 Lewis became only the third player in school history to register a 1,000-yard receiving season as the All-Conference USA performer caught 89 passes for 1,116 yards with 14 scores.

-• His initial assignment working with Leach and Riley came at Texas Tech, where he helped WR Michael Crabtree earn the Biletnikoff Award and consensus All-America honors in 2008.
+• His initial assignment working with Leach and Riley came at Texas Tech, where he helped WR Michael Crabtree earn the Biletnikoff Award and consensus All-America honors in 2007 and '08.

 • Crabtree was subsequently tabbed as the 10th overall selection in the 2009 NFL Draft after accumulating 97 receptions for 1,165 yards and 19 touchdowns during his final campaign for the Red Raiders.